MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-view-filters.md

 1. In the expression builder, select **Add** > **Add related table**.

-2. Select a field from the current table that is related to another table.
-The table related to the field is shown in parenthesis.
-You can select fields that have a many-to-one, one-to-many, or many-to-many relationship with the related table.
+2. Select a column from the current table that is related to another table.
+The table related to the column is shown in parenthesis.
+You can select columns that have a many-to-one, one-to-many, or many-to-many relationship with the related table.

-3. Select a field of the related table for the condition.
+3. Select a column of the related table for the condition.

 4. Select a conditional operator.